Offshore Trusts and Insurance as Layered Protection

 Where Insurance Works

-Liability insurance is the most cost-effective protection against the claims that are most likely to occur.
+Liability insurance is the most cost-effective protection against the claims most likely to occur.
 Auto accidents, premises liability, slip-and-fall injuries, and general negligence claims are all insurable risks.
 A personal umbrella policy provides $1 million to $5 million or more in coverage above underlying auto and homeowners limits, typically for a few hundred dollars a year.

 Where Insurance Fails

 Policy exclusions.
 Every insurance policy excludes categories of claims.
 Professional malpractice is excluded from personal umbrella policies.
 Intentional conduct is universally excluded.
 Business disputes, contractual claims, partnership disagreements, and employment-related actions typically fall outside coverage.
-A physician with a $5 million umbrella policy has no insurance protection against a medical malpractice claim if the malpractice carrier denies coverage under a policy exclusion.
+A physician with a $5 million umbrella policy has zero insurance protection against a medical malpractice claim if the malpractice carrier denies coverage under a policy exclusion.

 Coverage denial.
 Insurers deny claims when the insured fails to meet policy conditions: late notice, misrepresentation on the application, failure to cooperate, or conduct outside the scope of coverage.
 A denied claim leaves the insured personally liable for the full judgment amount, regardless of how much coverage was purchased.